17 Best Ways to Provide Meaningful Language Feedback to Your Students

 How to Decide What Type of Language Feedback to Provide and When

-In general, you should try to provide feedback for all mistakes on written assignments, unless there are so many that it would be simply impossible to provide feedback on everything (to prevent students from getting lost or discouraged trying to understand everything).
+In general, you should try to provide feedback for all mistakes on written assignments, unless there are so many that it would be simply impossible to provide feedback on everything.
 In this case, you should choose carefully.

 Less feedback should generally be given during spoken work because any interruption could interrupt the flow of discourse output from the students.